michaeleveringham/quick_rest/README.md

 `python -m pip install quick_rest`

 ## Usage
-I am working on getting full documentation up, please bear with me in the meantime.
-Luckily there isn't much to this package yet.
+There isn't much to this package so I haven't written full documentation yet.

+You can get and post right now, and use the auth methods listed below.
+You can pass any `requests` `get` or `post` kwarg in on the `Client.get` and `Client.post` methods.

 ### Authentication
 You can currently use no authentication, key authentication and JWT authentication.
 OAuth is a work in progress, please suggest other authentication types to add.